Multipolar Geopolitics: How to Respond to Europe's Diminishing Influence in Southeast Asia

 22/12/2025

-2. The Center of a Multipolar World: Indo-Pacific Rise and Europe's Risk
+- The Center of a Multipolar World: The Rise of the Indo-Pacific and Europe's Risks

 Document Introduction

-The report further contextualizes Europe's predicament within regional security dynamics.
-China's "gray zone" tactics in the South China Sea (such as the strategic acquisition of land in the Philippines mentioned in the report) and events like North Korean military involvement in the Ukraine conflict all indicate that the security theaters of the Indo-Pacific and Europe are now closely linked.
-However, in the face of these challenges, regional leadership is fragmented (with domestic political divisions in Japan and South Korea, and ASEAN struggling to coordinate a unified response on the South China Sea issue).
+The report further contextualizes Europe's dilemma within regional security dynamics.
+China's gray-zone tactics in the South China Sea (such as the strategic acquisition of land in the Philippines mentioned in the report) and the involvement of North Korean forces in the Ukraine conflict, among other events, all indicate that the security theaters of the Indo-Pacific and Europe are now closely interconnected.
+However, in the face of these challenges, regional leadership appears fragmented (with domestic political divisions in Japan and South Korea, and ASEAN struggling to coordinate a unified response on the South China Sea issue).
 If Europe continues to be perceived as disconnected from these security challenges, it risks marginalization amidst the shifting global order.

 The report ultimately warns that the Indo-Pacific region is reshaping the global order, and Europe's position within it is precarious.
 Its key economic and security interests are at stake.
-Europe must prove through concrete, lasting partnerships that it is not merely a passive observer; otherwise, it faces a high risk of marginalization.
-The current period of geopolitical fluidity presents an opportunity for Europe to recalibrate its relationship with the Indo-Pacific region.
-The cost of inaction is too high for both Europe and the global balance of power.
+Europe must prove through concrete, enduring partnerships that it is not merely a passive observer; otherwise, it faces a high risk of marginalization.
+The current period of geopolitical fluidity presents an opportunity for Europe to recalibrate its relationship with the Indo-Pacific.
+The cost of inaction is too high, both for Europe and for the global balance of power.